2shea/whalequench/_posts/2019-09-02-learning-to-speak-code.markdown

 Once you are feeling confident enough with copying code, try tackling simple tasks.
 The first 8 weeks of learning, my team was supportive of me taking on simple and not time sensitive tickets to help me with learning.
 I knew I'd still have a lot of mental overhead with remembering commands, so this wasn't a good time to tackle a difficult refactor or task requiring more than my text editor and a terminal shell.

 ## Use Your Talon Library as Dogfood
 Implementing new functionality in your voice toolset can be a great way to dogfood your voice coding.
-I've written most of my libraries using voice, and I found that many new features I wanted were small enough in scope and simple enough to implement that they were great to work on while learning.
-It's pretty great to get some opportunity to practice but also build new things that you can immediately benefit from.
+I've written most of my libraries using voice, and I often found that new features I wanted were small enough in scope and simple enough to implement that they were great to work on while learning.
+It's pretty great to get some opportunity to practice but also build new things to improve your workflow.

 ## Leverage Talon's Community
 Talon's Slack community can be a fantastic resource.
 In my experience, Talon folks have been friendly, welcoming, and full of useful tips.
 If you have questions or an idea for building a new tool, jump into [Talon Slack][] and say "Hi"!
 There's a good chance someone may have already written the thing you need.
 If not, people will be happy to help answer questions and help you along.
 As the technology matures and more users come along, we like share the cool things we are building and help support each other.